 Fictional Character You Probably Would Have Actually Dated In High School:

 I had a crush on Cross De Lena from The Last Done by Mario Puzo.
-I am pretty sure no one would remember the Mafia Don anymore.
+I am afraid no one would remember the Mafia Don anymore.
 (Hint: He is like the Godfather).

 Glad You Gave This Book A Chance: